jefflunt/how_slow/README.md

     marry it to any specific charting solution.
 Also, I don't thing `how_slow` should concern itself with anything other than collection and very simple reporting/filting of metrics data.
+* If this uses a log file can I use this on [Heroku][6]?
+  * Sure, but until and unless other data storage methods are added you will need to manually copy your log file to someplace more permanent due to Heroku's [read-only (a.k.a. ephemeral) file system][7] otherwise it will get periodically erased at [Heroku's][6] whim.
 ## Thanks!

 Thanks for checking out `how_slow`.
 It is still in its early days.